Multiply

 Strategy: Can be used to predict your opponents moves, even before they know what they will do, based on the power they are about to acquire.
 If you have activated Spy Orb tiles, stay off of them, hoping new Orbs may appear there.
 If your opponent has activated Spy Orbs, try to cyber squat on those tiles, cutting down the chance of new Orbs appearing there.

-Orb Spy Column
+Orb Spy Column (member battles only)

 Attaches a visible bugging device to all the tiles in your column.
 You can view the power of any Orb that spawns there.
 Can be used to decide what Orbs are worth getting or predict your opponent's powers.